Back to BlogEvidence-Based Medicine

 Treatment Algorithm: Positioning Systemic Therapies

 For moderate-to-severe AD uncontrolled by optimized topical therapy, dupilumab remains the preferred first-line systemic option for most patients given its established long-term safety and efficacy across ages.
 JAK inhibitors are preferred when rapid onset is critical (severe itch impacting sleep, quality of life), in patients who prefer oral medication, or in dupilumab non-responders.
 For patients with JAK inhibitor safety concerns (age over 65, cardiovascular risk factors, smoking history, malignancy history), dupilumab or tralokinumab is preferred.
 Cyclosporine and methotrexate remain bridge therapy options while awaiting biologic access.
+Patients with concurrent asthma may particularly benefit from dupilumab given its dual indication.

 Topical JAK Inhibitors and Adjunctive Care